shilppatel913/JWT-Spring/README.md

 **Dependencies**
-1.Spring Security
+1. Spring Security
-2.Spring Web
+2. Spring Web
-3.io.jsonwebtoken
+3. io.jsonwebtoken
-4.jax-b api
+4. jax-b api

 **Generating a Token**
 To generate make a seperate class say JwtUtil and implement all the methods such generateToken and extractUsername and many more.
 You can get the list of all the methods to be implemented from github.